TalfanBarnie/Planet-clip-downloader/README.md

 A python script for downloading clips of satellite images from Planet Labs.

 Requirements:
 Python 3 and the usual libraries, also area, xmltodict etc..
 Look in the .py file for details.
-I recommend using anaconda for all python related things (https://www.anaconda.com/what-is-anaconda/) but it's worth trying your computers default python install first.

 Should work on both windows and linux

 Example usage: